scottfr/SystemsBook/Understanding/understanding.md

 ~ Exercise
 Seldom is there ever just one right way to build a model.
 You build the model to help you understand something and you might do that in different ways.
 Even for a model as simple as Going to Grandma's can be structured in several different ways other than starting with a stock of 4.5 and reducing it by walking.
 Try to build one or two alternatives to this model.
 ~ Answer
-One alternative would be to start with Distance to Grandmas House = 0 and add to the stock as one walks toward it.
-This way you're tracking the distance traveled rather than the distance left to travel.
+One alternative would be to start with Distance to Grandmas House = 0 and add to the stock as Red walks toward it.
+This way the model is tracking the distance traveled rather than the distance left to travel.
 ~ End Exercise

 Hopefully the Going to Grandma's model has given you a sense of an approach for developing models along with some useful tips and an introduction to using units and why they can be so useful to you.
 Oh, and don't forget about putting notes in your models.
 Wiring diagrams without knowing what the pieces mean are generally not very useful.

 ## The Boy Who Cried Wolf ##

+All stories are actually models simply expressed in words rather than diagrams.
+All of the interactions in a story can be expressed in the form of model which actually allows one to get an overview sense of the interactions in a single picture.

 # Model
 {"title": "The Boy Who Cried Wolf", "description": "Storytelling as you unfold a model.", "load": "http://insightmaker.com/insight/7103"}
 # End Model

-## The Construction Process ##

-We develop models to help us understand the implications of interactions, and sometimes guidance.
-As such, as with Alice at the beginning of Chapter 1, it is essential that before you begin to build a model you know what it is that you want to understand otherwise how will you know if the model does what you need it to do.
+Just as all stories are models, you should attempt to ensure that all models you develop actually tell a story.
+Telling stories makes it easier to communicate the insights surfaced in the model to others and stories are much easier to remember than bits and pieces of data.

 ## Work Completion ##

-The following model presents a modification to the previous model where the factor has been replaced by a constraint.
-It looks like there have been lots of changes though they all cosmetic except the way Workers influence work on a daily basis.
+The following model presents a situation where a number of workers are working a project and you want to know how long it is going to take them to finish.

 # Model